 He is currently living in Vienna (Austria) and has previously lived in New York (USA) and Lahore (Pakistan).CV: Syed Ali Asjad Naqvi

-climate change, growth, migration, distributions, institutions, history, stock-flow consistent models, agent-based models, applied economics.
+climate change, natural disasters, growth, migration, institutions, stock-flow consistent macro models, agent-based models, applied economics.

 B.Sc.
 (Hons.)
 Economics and Management, University of London External Programme, 2001